amesar/mlflow-fun/tools/mlflow_fun/metrics/README.md

 In this project we explore several approaches to obtaining the "best run".

 * Directly call the API and manipulate the response with custom code.
+* SQL Database.
+If you are using a database as your backend store, you can directly query the tables.
 * Create a flat table containing all run data (info, metrics, parameters and tags).
 Then use higher-level APIs to query the table.
   * Use Pandas Dataframe API.
   * Use Spark Dataframe API or SQL.